David-OConnor/pyflow/README.md

 ## Not-yet-implemented
 - Installing global CLI tools
-- Installing from sources other than `pypi` (eg repos, paths)
 - The lock file is missing some info like hashes
 - Adding a dependency via the CLI with a specific version constraint, or extras.
-- Packaging and publishing projects that use compiled extensions
 - Dealing with multiple-installed-versions of a dependency that uses importlib or dynamic imports
 - Install Python on Mac